 Yes, Dany goes full Mad Queen, Dark Dany, ‘Burn them all’.
 After the city surrenders in a rather brief fight she decided to continue burning it to the ground.
 This is a signal to the Dothraki and Unsullied to kill everybody they see.
 As Jon looses control over his North men it only gets worse.
 For a viewer the gratuitous violence is hard to watch at time, even though we should be used to it by now.
 It must be because it is Dany, we have liked her a viewer.
 Like Jon her journey was long, only to think it ends next episode in a negative way breaks every viewers heart.
 Perhaps the showrunner will be able to ‘subvert our expectations’.

 This is a strange episode.
 Arguably there is not much plot with the second half being the battle of Kings landing.
 Instead there are small scenes, for the most part goodbyes both sad and deserved.
 Two scenes in particular stand-out.
 When Tyrion says goodbye to the captured Jaime.
 These two characters have been together for most of their lives and Tyrion in particular states that for most of that Jaime was the only good thing he had.
 The scene if very touching, also knowing they won’t show up on camera together.

-The end of Varys
+The end of Varys on Game of Thrones

 Another scene is the execution of Varys.
 That may surprise some readers, as there are a few special scenes at the end of the episode.
 But I always liked Varys, respected him.
 And though I feel his death was yet another plot twist done in haste it is as though there may be consequences for the last episode.
 Varys knew his end was coming.
 He made a choice confronting Tyrion last episode and Jon this episode in the hopes his sacrifice would set in motion change.